 - Identified watershed stakeholders and engaged them in the community scale restoration scoping, targeting EIP and TMDL implementation.
-Provided coordinated outreach and education efforts within communities to avoid duplication and conflicting messages, and make the best use of available resources. - Coordination and application of scientific information specific to the watershed areas.
-Nevada Tahoe Conservation District 12

-• Assistance with TMDL catchment registration and tools training for such activities.
+Provided coordinated outreach and education efforts within communities to avoid duplication and conflicting messages, and make the best use of available resources. - Coordination and application of scientific information specific to the watershed areas. - Assistance with TMDL catchment registration and tools training for such activities.

 Direct project benefits will include source control, assisting jurisdictions in meeting environmental standards, and enhancement of natural/pre-development hydrologic cycle.

-Secondary effects/benefits include increased understanding and awareness of local environmental issues amongst community members, ability to transfer technology across subwatersheds, and promoting regional stormwater management approaches where these are superior to individual parcel-based BMP retrofits.
+Nevada Tahoe Conservation District September 12, 2018 Annual Report - FY 2018 Secondary effects/benefits include increased understanding and awareness of local environmental issues amongst community members, ability to transfer technology across subwatersheds, and promoting regional stormwater management approaches where these are superior to individual parcel-based BMP retrofits.
+No funding was received from EPA during this fiscal year, but the NRCS did contribute to private parcel technical assistance as well as community watershed planning in the Burke Creek Watershed through a cooperative agreement that ended in January 2018.